Cornelius Heinrich Dretzel

-He may have studied with J.S.
-Bach in Weimar (1716–1717), and his compositions reveal points of contact with Bach.
+He may have studied with J. S. Bach in Weimar (1716–1717), and his compositions reveal points of contact with Bach.
 They include a concerto for harpsichord solo, perhaps modelled on the Italian Concerto.
-A variant of the slow movement of this solo concerto was once thought to be by Bach: it was published as a Prelude by Bach in the 19th-century Bach-Gesellschaft edition, and listed in the first edition of the Bach-Werke-Verzeichnis (BWV) as the first movement of BWV 897 (BWV 897/1).
+A variant of the slow movement of his solo concerto Divertimento armonico was once thought to be by Bach: it was published as a prelude by Bach in the 19th-century Bach-Gesellschaft edition, and listed in the first edition of the Bach-Werke-Verzeichnis (BWV) as the first movement of BWV 897 (BWV 897/1).